 6. During its first month, Eat Bulaga!’s average rating was only 5.2% against Student Canteen’s 57.6%.
 The show really struggled financially despite having their advertising rates reduced to 750 pesos (the standard rate at that time was 2,000 pesos).
 To keep the show afloat, they decided to entertain movie trailers which paid less than standard commercials.

-8. After celebrating their 1st year anniversary, the Eat Bulaga! staff were given a 3-month ultimatum by the show’s producer, Romy Jalosjos.
-They had to improve the show’s ratings or else it would be cancelled.
+8. After celebrating their 1st year anniversary, the Eat Bulaga! staff was given a 3-month ultimatum by the show’s producer, Romy Jalosjos.
+They had to improve the show’s ratings or else it would be canceled.